asif-javed/ce-packager/README.md

 # Useful Knowledge Points

-## GitHub Development and Release Branches
+## GitHub Development Branches

-This collection of GitHub repositories tracks both development (master) and named versions (falcon/gemini) of the Kaltura CE Server.
+* `kelev-mirror` - direct mirror of Kaltura R&D SVN trunk
+* `master` - unmaintained rebase of git packager commits onto `kelev-mirror`
+* `kelev-CE-6.0.1-mirror` - direct mirror of Kaltura R&D SVN `falcon` release tag
+* `falcon` - **current maintained release branch** rebase of git packager commits onto `kelev-CE-6.0.1-mirror`
+* `gemini` - unmaintained rebase of git packager commits onto `kelev-mirror`

-The ce-packager repository automatically checks out the latest stable release version (currently falcon) when doing an initial clone.
+The ce-packager repository automatically checks out the latest stable release version (currently `falcon`) when doing an initial clone.

+To rebase latest `falcon` onto new commits to `kelev-CE-6.0.1-mirror`:

+    git checkout falcon
+    git rebase kelev-CE-6.0.1-mirror

-To switch to a new release version or development master, rebase the commits beginning from the addition of the README.md on top of the branch you wish to use and update the KalturaServer submodule to use a similar branch.
+To switch to a new release version or development master, rebase the commits beginning from the addition of the README.md on top of the branch you wish to use and update the submodules to use a similar branch.

-***During development, all commits to this repo _must_ be atomic so that they may be rebased onto any branch.***  Fixes to the packager or server should be rebased to the base of the branch to insure that they can cleanly be applied to the R&D svn.
+**During development, all commits to this repo _must_ be atomic so that they may be rebased onto SVN mirror branches.**

 ## Commonly Used Server Administration Commands